smarc-project/imc_ros_bridge/README.md

 If you go to the systems list panel, you should also see the ROS auv displayed as a cyan panel.
 This indicates that neptus can communicate with the auv.
 Any other color indicates som problem, see [this link](https://www.lsts.pt/neptus/manual/trunk/elements.html#systems-list).

+### Troubleshooting
+On Ubuntu 18.04, you might have openjdk-11-jre-headless package, remove it manually and make sure that `apt list --installed | grep jre` only shows one jre.
+Additionally, if you get a "No VTK Java Packages Found" message accompanied by an error, do this:

+`sudo vim /etc/java-8-openjdk/accessibility.properties`
+Comment out the following line:
+`assistive_technologies=org.GNOME.Accessibility.AtkWrapper`

+If you get an error that involves iced-tea in the Neptus terminal window when you try to open a console, check that you have openjdk-8-jre.
+Not the headless version of it, Neptus needs the head.

 ## Existing conversions